 You can’t “prepare” your personality or style of working.
 But you can prepare stories that illustrate how you approach problems and opportunities.

-“When I interview people, what I try to do is have them give me a concrete story,” Hedges said.
+“When I interview people, what I try to do is have them give me a concrete story,” Andrew Hedges, co-founder of The Collab Lab, said.
 “So instead of talking in the abstract, like, ‘Oh, I would do this,’ tell me about an actual thing that happened.”

-As you tell stories and talk through projects, help your potential new employer envision you in the role.
-Draw parallels between your past experiences and the role at hand.
+Use the STAR method to organize your stories and clarify your role in resolving issues and the positive impact of your actions.
+As you tell stories and talk through projects, draw parallels between your past experiences and the role at hand to help your potential employer envision you in the role as well.
 And — as long as you don’t act as if you’ve already been hired — feel free to talk about the team as if you’re part of it.

 What to Avoid When Answering Behavioral Interview Questions